axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/managing-and-checking-linux/_index.md

 {{% alert title="Note" color="info" %}}

-If you find error messages in the internal logs, messages are not processed by {{% productparam "abbrev" %}} or you encounter any issue, you have the following options:
+If you find error messages in the internal logs, messages are not processed by {{% param "product.abbrev" %}} or you encounter any issue, you have the following options:

   - Search for the error or issue in our [knowledge base](https://support.oneidentity.com/syslog-ng-premium-edition/kb).
   - Check the [following knowledge base articles](https://support.oneidentity.com/syslog-ng-premium-edition/kb?k=troubleshooting&r=Topic%3ATroubleshooting) for further troubleshooting.